frclba/metro-checkin/README.md

 - GET average time, given start_station_id, and end_station_id.
 - the return value can either be a time duration format of HH:MM:SS, or just an integer for minutes

-Please develop a webserver that supports the functionality above and provide the url to the repo with source code
+Please develop a python webserver that supports the functionality above and provide the url to the repo with source code

-Please let us know if you have any questions that we can help clarify!

 Example:

 One subway ride for 20m, and another for 10m, averages to 15m